phytec/doc-bsp-yocto/source/bsp/imx9/imx95-fpsc/alpha1.rst

 .. warning::

-   Using netboot with standardboot and static IPs does not work yet in this release.
+   Using netboot with standard boot and static IPs does not work yet in this release.
 Standardboot will always use dhcp.

 .. include:: /bsp/imx-common/development/netboot_fit.rsti